 - Engineering Analyst

 - Systems Analyst

 Math Resource CenterFor the Spring 2022 semester the Math Resource Center (MRC) will offer WVC math students free, drop-in, individual tutoring in a virtual setting for all levels of mathematics.
 It will be staffed by paid peer tutors and math faculty.
 The MRC will open on Monday, February 7, 2022 and tutoring will generally be available Monday through Saturday from 8:00 AM until 7:00 PM.
 Once a student has registered to use the MRC (instructions below), they may access the tutoring schedule and Zoom links via Canvas to access help in specific math classes.

 To register for free virtual tutoring via the MRC, students must be enrolled in a math class at West Valley College.
 Please note that tutoring is available on a drop-in basis only.
 Follow the instructions below to register to use the MRC (registration is free and does not appear on transcripts):

 - Log into the WVC Portal then go to My Web Services

 - Click on Registration and then click Add or Drop Classes.

-- Select the current term in the drop-down box and click Submit.
+- Select the Spring 2022 term in the drop-down box and click Submit.